iturdikulov/notes/OOP.md

 - Make the development process faster
 - Help us retain our sanity

 A class is a special type of value in an object-oriented programming language like Python.
-It's similar to a ==dictionary== type in that it usually stores other types inside itself. <!--SR:!2025-08-01,2,184-->
+It's similar to a ==dictionary== datatype in that it usually stores other types inside itself. <!--SR:!2025-08-06,5,204-->

 Difference between function and method (Python):
 <br class="f">